raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 ### Elemental Armor

-Beginning at 6th level, whenever you take damage of the type attuned by your spiritual weapons, you can use your reaction to gain resistance to that kind of damage until the start of your next turn.
+Beginning at 6th level, whenever you take damage of your attuned element's type, you can use your reaction to gain resistance to that kind of damage until the start of your next turn.

 \page

-In addition, while your spirit awakening is active, whenever a creature hits you with a melee attack, you can make it take damage of the type attuned by your spiritual weapons equal to your spirit awakening damage.
+In addition, while your spirit awakening is active, whenever a creature hits you with a melee attack, you can make it take damage of your attuned element's type equal to your spirit awakening damage.
 After dealing this damage, you can deal it again only after the end of your next turn.

 ### Amplified Power

-At 11th level, your attunement with the elements allows you to wreak havoc even on creatures native to the elemental planes.

-Your attacks and spells ignore resistance to acid, cold, electric and fire damage, and treat immunity to these damages as resistance.
+At 11th level, your attacks and spells ignore resistance to acid, cold, electric and fire damage.

 ### Spirit of the Elements

-At 17th level, your spirit is able to channel the spiritual shards from the elemental planes in such a way that your body becomes one with those energies.

-You have resistance to acid, cold, electric and fire damage, and your Elemental Armor feature now grants you immunity to the attuned damage instead of resistance.
+At 17th level, you gain resistance to the damage of your attuned element's type, and your Elemental Armor feature now grants you immunity to that damage instead of resistance.

-Also, while your spirit awakening is active, whenever you would take damage of your attuned element, you instead regain hit points equal to the damage you would take (before applying resistances and immunities).
+Also, while your spirit awakening is active, you can connect your soul to another creature's spirit to overcome it's resistances.
+As a bonus action on your turn, you can mark a creature up to 30 feet from you that you can see, or that you sensed with your Sincerity of the Soul feature.

+As long as your spirit awakening lasts, your damage rolls against the marked creature treat immunity from the damage of your attuned element's type as if it was resistance to that damage.
+In addition, whenever the marked creature you receive damage from your Elemental Armor, it receives maximum damage.

+After you use mark a creature this way, you can do so again only after you finish a short or long rest.

 ## Guided Spirit